What is the Purpose of Meditation?

-In the recent times, there is a lot of buzz around the word ‘Meditation’.
+In recent times, there is a lot of buzz around the word meditation and mindfulness meditation in particular.
 It seems as if it is used very frequently in this modern world of ours.

 However, many people still remain unaware of its facts and nuances.
 Some of them treat meditation as ‘thinking in a calm state’ and some as purely ‘concentrating on our breaths’.